danilofeijo/cypress-lab/README.md

 * Faker - to generate randon data
 * "Page action" pattern - to organize the test structure
 * GitHub Actions - to automattically trigger test execution
+* ESlint - to find and fix problems in the code
+* Husky - to check and improve commits
 * [TODO] Allure report - to provide feedback about test execution
-* [TODO] ESlint - to find and fix problems in the code
-* [TODO] Husky - to check and improve commits
+* [TODO] commitlint/commitizen - to check and improve commit messages

 ## Setup
 Download this repo, access the folder and run: